hannestschofenig/x509-ar/draft-ounsworth-lamps-x509-ar.md

 AR-Claims ::= SEQUENCE SIZE (1..MAX) OF ReportedEntity
 ~~~

-The AR-Claims field represents a sequence of attestation results claims (ReportedEntity) added by the CA in the certificate.
+The AR-Claims field represents a sequence of Attestation Results claims (ReportedEntity) added by the CA in the certificate.
 It MUST contain at least one claim.
 For privacy reasons, the CA MAY choose to include only a subset of the claims from the Attestation Result it received from a Verifier.
-The CA's certificate profile can specify which attestation result claims (identified by OIDs) MAY be copied from the CSR; any others MUST NOT be copied.
-By omitting the original signature from the attestation evidence, the CA is stating that it has validated the attestation results against a trusted root, but it does not have to reveal which root was used.
+The CA's certificate profile can specify which Attestation Result claims (identified by OIDs) MAY be copied from the CSR; any others MUST NOT be copied.
+By omitting the original signature from the attestation evidence, the CA is stating that it has validated the Attestation Results against a trusted root, but it does not have to reveal which root was used.

 See {{sec-priv-cons}} for a discussion of privacy concerns related to re-publishing Evidence into a certificate.